Llanidloes: History

 Lead mining became the more profitable industry from 1865, when rich deposits were discovered at the Van mines.
 By 1876, the mines were among the most productive in the world, employing over 500.
 Important too was the town's iron foundry, established in 1851.
 This second phase of prosperity is well reflected in the townscape, most notably in the proliferation of fine chapels, built during the 1870s.
-Commercial success is reflected by the many fine shopfronts that survive from the later part of the 19th century but again decline set in: printing and tanning gained in importance, but the last of the mines closed in 1921.
+Commercial success is reflected by the many fine shopfronts that survive from the later part of the 19th century; but again decline set in: printing and tanning gained in importance, but the last of the mines closed in 1921.
 Little has changed since then, except the building of houses, including a Garden Suburb and a new school.
 The building of the by-pass in 1991, along the track of the former railway, has largely protected the town from the ravages of traffic.
 Llanidloes has attractive tree-lined main streets, originally planted in 1901, although many of the trees have been replaced.
-The vibrant community, pleasantly varied streetscape and attractive setting makes Llanidloes one of the nicest towns in Wales.